 In a collective sense, both reverse factoring and classic factoring serve a similar purpose – enabling businesses to streamline their cash flow by simplifying the complexities associated with invoices.
-In both cases, there is a third-party factoring company involved.
-It acts as an intermediary that is responsible for providing short-term credit, and hence, working capital to both buyers and suppliers.
+In both cases, there is a third-party factoring company involved that is responsible for optimizing working capital for both buyers and suppliers.

 However, when it comes to choosing tailored factoring solutions for any and every business according to their specific needs, it is critical to first get familiar with the nuances and main benefits that both types bring to the table.
 To best address the dilemma of reverse factoring vs. factoring, we will explore the key differences between Factoring and Reverse Factoring in this blog.